okuvshynov/rlscout/README.md

 [ ] Implement value model head.
 [ ] Experiment on model architecture/training hyperparams.
 [ ] Make it work on cuda as well.
-[+] train loop starts from scratch now, need to resume from the model [+] cleanup old training samples
 [ ] incremental training data update
+[ ] check how often do we copy things around and transform between torch/numpy/different data types/etc.
+[ ] cleanup old models from db?
-[+] do not store symmetries in the db.
+[x] do not store symmetries in the db.
 Generate them on the fly in the training.
-[+] track time per move in player
+[x] track time per move in player
     [x] do per move and per rollout, not per game
-[x] use player in selfplay rather than calling everything manually.
+[x] train loop starts from scratch now, need to resume from the model [x] use player in selfplay rather than calling everything manually.
-[ ] check how often do we copy things around and transform between torch/numpy/different data types/etc.
 [x] factor out model evaluation from 'player'
-[ ] cleanup old models from db?
+[x] cleanup old training samples
 ```

 Current way to run the process: